SystemSIP

 What improved

-Launch blockers were reduced to a short, ordered action list.
+Launch blockers were cut down to a short action list.

-The founder had a practical path for support readiness and post-launch change control.
+The founder had a clear plan for support and post-launch changes.

 Case study